Jaehyeon1016/Final_C_Language/README.md

 	break;
 }
 ```

 -------------

 ## Error

-There was compile error due to missing semicolon or bracket and logical error due to wrong position of defining variable.
 The problem that I couldn't solve was there is an error if I type string value instead of number when the code asks for the number input.